exemt/placitum-node/README.md

 docker build -f module/Dockerfile --target artifact --output type=local,dest=./out module
 ```

 `NGINX_VERSION` (1.28.0 by default) is shared by the module build and the base image.
-A module
-built against other nginx sources corrupts memory instead of failing to load, so to use the module
+The build
+checks the nginx sources against `NGINX_SHA256`, so a new version needs both values. nginx refuses
-with your own nginx, build it against the same version with the same `configure` flags
+to load a module built for another version.
+To use the module with your own nginx, build it
+against the same version with `--with-compat` and `--with-http_ssl_module`; without the SSL
-(`--with-compat`).
+module the module cannot report HTTPS and TLS details.

 What the node needs, the agent settings and the checks are in [INSTALL.md](INSTALL.md).